Best Dog Subscription Boxes 2026: 8 Ranked Honestly

 Best for Heavy Chewers: Super Chewer by BarkBox ($30-$45/month)

 Super Chewer is BarkBox's variant specifically for power chewers.
 Instead of plush toys, each box includes 2 durable rubber or nylon toys, 2 bags of treats, and 1-2 chews.
-The toys are tested for durability by aggressive chewer dogs before being included — they're meaningfully tougher than what you get in the standard box.
+The toys are vetted for durability and designed for aggressive chewers before being included — they're meaningfully tougher than what you get in the standard box.

 If you have a Pit Bull, Rottweiler, Lab, or any dog that destroys plush toys in minutes, the standard BarkBox is wasted money.
 Super Chewer is specifically what you need.